 While it isn’t the same as school picture day, I was allowed to get my first student ID photo at college taken during off-peak hours- I had to go to another office during lunch to get the photo taken, but I didn’t have to stand in a room with hundreds of other freshmen waiting for my turn.

 Triple-check that clothes are on correctly

 This likely won’t be a problem for older students, but when I was in fourth grade I failed to notice that my pants were on backward for school picture day, the day that class photos were taken.
-I was in the front row, right in the center, and it was incredibly obvious that my pants were not put on correctly that morning- and my family still laughs about it over ten years later.
+I was in the front row, right in the center, and it was incredibly obvious that my pants were not put on correctly that morning- and my family still laughs about it many years later.
 So learn from my fail and make sure that clothes and jewelry are all put on correctly before taking school pictures.

 - Getting Dressed With Assistive Technology For Vision Loss